micmejia/bible-dump/AMPC/Luke/Luke 19.md

 Crying, Blessed (celebrated with praises) is the King Who comes in the name of the Lord!
-Peace in heaven [[^h]freedom there from all the distresses that are experienced as the result of sin] and glory (majesty and splendor) in the highest [heaven]!
+Peace in heaven [freedom there from all the distresses that are experienced as the result of sin] and glory (majesty and splendor) in the highest [heaven]!